kwonus/Quelle-Obsolete/Quelle.md

 Go Home!

 Like the earlier example, the subject is "you understood".
 The object this time is defined and tells "you" where to go.
 Some verbs always have objects, others sometimes do, and still others never do.
-Quelle follows this same pattern and each verb is defined to accept arguments or not.
-See Table 3-1 where the column identified as "Argument Count" is identifying objects of the verb.
+Quelle follows this same pattern and each some Quelle verbs require direct-objects; and some do not.
+See Table 3-1 where the column identified as "Parameter Count" identifies objects of the verb.

 **SEARCH statement**: Each statement contains one or more *search clauses*.
 If there is more than one SEARCH clause, each each clause is logically OR’ed with all other clauses.